wavefrontHQ/observability-for-kubernetes/docs/collector/discovery.md

 ### Excluding annotation discovered resources

-The collector can exclude resources from being detected by annotation-based discovery.
+The Kubernetes Metrics Collector can exclude resources from being detected by annotation-based discovery.
 It can have multiple exclusion selectors.
-The collector will exclude a resource if any of the exclusion selectors match.
+The Collector will exclude a resource if any of the exclusion selectors match.

 ```yaml
 discovery: